Major indexes rise broadly on Wall Street, adding to gains

-Stocks rose broadly in morning trading on Wall Street Thursday as the market builds momentum a day after breaking a three-day losing streak.
+Stocks rose broadly on Wall Street Thursday as the market builds momentum a day after breaking a three-day losing streak.

 This is the first big week for companies reporting their most recent quarterly financial results and investors have had mixed reactions so far to the latest round of bank earnings.
-Bank of America rose 1.8% after beating analysts' forecasts, but Wells Fargo fell 1% after reporting similar results.
+Bank of America rose 3.2% after beating analysts' forecasts.
+Wells Fargo also beat forecasts, but it fell slightly as profits from lending fell compared with a year ago.

 Investors are also reviewing the latest data on jobs and inflation as they try to gauge the economy's health and path forward.